Databricks Asset Bundles resources

 environments Sequence A list of task execution environment specifications that can be referenced by serverless tasks of this job.
 An environment is required to be present for serverless tasks.
 For serverless notebook tasks, the environment is accessible in the notebook environment panel.
 For other serverless tasks, the task environment is required to be specified using environment_key in the task settings.
 See environments.

-format String The format of the job.
+format String Deprecated.
+The format of the job.

-git_source Map An optional specification for a remote Git repository containing the source code used by tasks.
-The git_source field and task source field set to GIT are not recommended for bundles, because local relative paths may not point to the same content in the Git repository, and bundles expect that a deployed job has the same content as the local copy from where it was deployed.
-Instead, clone the repository locally and set up your bundle project within this repository, so that the source for tasks are the workspace.
+Important: The git_source field and task source field set to GIT are not recommended for bundles, because local relative paths may not point to the same content in the Git repository, and bundles expect that a deployed job has the same content as the local copy from where it was deployed.

 health Map An optional set of health rules that can be defined for this job.
 See health.

 max_concurrent_runs Integer An optional maximum allowed number of concurrent runs of the job.
 Set this value if you want to be able to execute multiple runs of the same job concurrently.
-See max_concurrent_runs.

 name String An optional name for the job.
 The maximum length is 4096 bytes in UTF-8 encoding.